 Transfer of Credit

 Transfer of graduate credit from other institutions is evaluated on an individual basis and may include courses using both traditional and alternative modes of delivery.
-Normally a student is prohibited from transferring more than the equivalent of 10 semester hours.
+With approval, students may transfer a maximum of the equivalent of 10 semester hours of graduate level credit to a master’s degree and 14 semester hours to the doctoral program in educational leadership.
 The amount of transfer credit accepted by individual programs may vary.
-Usually only credits earned in the five years prior to admission are considered for transfer credit.
-Courses requested for transfer into an applicant’s degree program at Lewis & Clark College must be from an accredited institution and have a minimum grade of B, or a grade of CR or “pass” from an institution that provides documentation that a CR or pass grade represents a grade of B or higher.
+Only graduate level credits earned in the five years prior to admission are considered for transfer credit.
+Courses requested for transfer into an applicant’s degree program at Lewis & Clark College must be from an institution that was regionally accredited at the time the courses were taken and have a minimum grade of B-, except when the issuing institution considers a grade of B- as not passing.
+In this case the transfer courses must have the minimum passing grade allowed for graduate credit for that institution.
+A grade of CR or “pass” may be accepted from an institution that provides documentation that a CR or “pass” grade represents a grade of B- or higher.

 Credits transfer applied to Oregon’s Teacher Standards and Practices commission licensure concentrations (nondegree) may be exempt from the restrictions described above.
+However, students enrolled in licensure or endorsement only programs must earn at least six semester hours of credit through a program at Lewis & Clark in order to be recommended by Lewis & Clark to the licensing agency or organization.
 Students should consult the appropriate adviser.

-To petition for transfer credit a student should complete the Petition for Transfer Credit and submit it to their Academic Advisor or Academic Department for consideration.
-When transfer credit is awarded the student will be sent an email with an attached Transfer Equivalency Report.
-The report will show the courses transferred and the equivalent courses granted at LC along with the number of hours awarded.
+To petition for transfer credit a student should complete the Petition for Transfer Credit form and submit it to their Academic Advisor or Academic Department for consideration.